krischer/seishub.plugins.how_to_extend_seishub/README.md

 #### Where are we at?

-This concludes the first basic tutorial of how to write a simple SeisHub plugin.
+This concludes the first basic tutorial of how to write a simple SeisHub plug-in.
 So with just a few lines of code you can store your XML data in the database, make sure only valid data is stored, transform it on the fly to other formats and have a web based interface for querying your data in a meaningful way.
-This should provide you with a head start to develop your own SeisHub plugin tailored to your particular problem.
+This should provide you with a head start to develop your own SeisHub plug-in tailored to your particular problem.